Informal carers’ employment rights and support

-Summary of Government proposals for reform of children's social care in England.
+Summary of the Government's proposals for reform of children's social care in England.

-Government proposals for children's social care reform (555 KB , PDF)
+Reform of children's social care in England (515 KB , PDF)

 On 2 February 2023, the Government published an implementation strategy and consultation on reforming children’s social care in England: Stable Homes, Built on Love.